Guided sessions at Zoo Berlin

 'South America' guided session

-The guided session cost is EUR 120 (without taking a look behind the scenes or feeding) or EUR 150 (with taking a look behind the scenes and feeding).
+The guided session cost is EUR 120 (without taking a look behind the scenes) or EUR 150 (with taking a look behind the scenes).

 Number of participants